 Learn More: Financial Institutions

-Financial Institutions: The number of banks and credit unions in a given area
+Credit Unions: The number of credit union locations in a given area

 Why are these Variables Important to Measure?

-The number of banks in a neighborhood is a useful measure of residents' access to mainstream financial services like small business credits and mortgages.
+This dataset includes banks that are insured by the Federal Deposit Insurance Corporation (FDIC).
+The number of banks in a neighborhood is a useful measure of residents' access to mainstream financial services like checking and savings accounts, small business credits, and mortgages.
 Since the financial crisis in 2009, almost 5,000 bank branches have closed in the U.S., creating what some researchers are calling "banking deserts."
 A banking desert is a census tract that has no bank branch within ten miles of the center of the census tract.
-This can be especially problematic for elderly and low income residents without access to reliable transportation and can leave such communities vulnerable to predatory lenders and expensive check cashiers.
+This can be especially problematic for elderly and low-income residents without access to reliable transportation and can leave such communities vulnerable to predatory high cost lenders offering payday and vehicle title loans.

+This dataset includes credit unions that are insured by the National Credit Union Administration (NCUA).
 Credit unions can serve as key resources for community development through small loans that traditional banks are often unwilling to give.
-Credit unions differ from traditional banks in their not-for-profit,member-owned structure.
+Credit unions differ from traditional banks in their not-for-profit, member-owned structure.
 They are governed in a democratic style with a volunteer board of directors and usually place a large emphasis on local community relationships.
-Because of their not-for-profit structure, credit unions are often able to make small loans to low-income communities at competitive rates that for-profit banks would be unwilling to give.
+Because of their not-for-profit structure, credit unions are often able to make small loans to low-income consumers at competitive rates that for-profit banks would be unwilling to give.
 As a result, they can serve as a key component of the development of local business and infrastructure in low-income communities.